radius-project/docs/docs/content/getting-started/tutorial/2-tutorial-app/index.md

 ## Connectors

 A [Radius connector]({{< ref connector-schema >}}) provides an abstraction for an infrastructure resource through its API, allowing the backing resource type to be swapped out without changing the way the consuming resource is defined.
 In this example, a developer can first use a containerized Mongo DB as the app's database when deploying to their dev environment.
-Later, the infrastructure admin can use an Azure CosmosDB w/ Mongo API as the app's database when deploying to production.
+Later, the infrastructure admin can use an Azure Cosmos DB for MongoDB as the app's database when deploying to production.

 <img src="mongo-connector.png" width=450px alt="Diagram of a mongo connector" /><br />